UgbabeMark/CloudWatch-Alarm-for-EC2-Instance-Monitoring/README.md

   Create an IAM role with appropriate permissions for EC2 instances to publish metrics to CloudWatch.

-  Select trusted entity and Use Cae
+  Select trusted entity and Use Case

   ![Enrollment](Images/role1.png)